martinwakaba/code-challenge-2/README.md

 **Author**
 This Flatacuties web app is created by Martin Wakaba.
-If you have any questions or suggestions, feel free to reach out to [your email address].
+If you have any questions or suggestions, feel free to reach out to.

-Enjoy exploring the Flatacuties! 🐾
+Enjoy exploring the Flatacuties!